Guardians vs. Pirates Player Props Betting Odds

 Santana Stats

-- Carlos Santana has 72 hits with 22 doubles, nine home runs, 40 walks and 45 RBI.
-He's also stolen six bases.
+- Carlos Santana has 22 doubles, nine home runs, 41 walks and 45 RBI (73 total hits).
+He has swiped six bases.

 Santana Recent Games